NexPlayer/TizenWebOS/ps5/api.md

 var nexDRMInformationPlayReady = {
     NexDRMType: 'DRM NAME (e.g. com.microsoft.playready)',
-    NexDRMKey: 'REPLACE THIS WITH YOUR LICENSE SERVER URL', NexHeaders:[{FieldName: 'X-AxDRM-Message' FiledValue:',REPLACE THIS WITH YOUR CUSTOM DATA,'}] };
+    NexDRMKey: 'REPLACE THIS WITH YOUR LICENSE SERVER URL', NexHeaders:[{FieldName: 'X-AxDRM-Message' FieldValue:'REPLACE THIS WITH YOUR CUSTOM DATA'}] };
 src:  'REPLACE THIS WITH YOUR MEDIA URL',
 ```

-FieldName should be specified (if you don’t know this field, please enter 'X-AxDRM-Message') and as FiledValue should be included the wanted custom data.
+FieldName should be specified (if you don’t know this field, please enter 'X-AxDRM-Message') and as FieldValue should be included the wanted custom data.

 ### Ads